 Early in life my dad invested time in my brother and I to not just teach us valuable skills in an honest trade but to teach us how to be quality people in our community.
-I have many memories of digging ditches, pouring concrete, framing walls, sheathing roofs, and trimming out houses to the best of our ability as well as learning important life lessons in the truck and ferry rides with my dad to the jobsite.
+I have many memories of digging ditches, pouring concrete, framing walls, sheathing roofs, and trimming out houses to the best of our ability as well as learning important life lessons in the truck and ferry rides with my dad to the different jobsites.

 Our little family construction company has built some awesome homes over the years and I’m proud to be apart of a lot of them.